exzing/lush-car-hailing/lushrider/README.md

 Pls follow these steps to run the app:

 1. Clone the repo and run npm install or yarn from the root of the project folder.
 2. This app requires the Google Map API key work.
-So create an API Key from the google cloud console (https://console.cloud.google.com/apis/credentials).
-Then create a file named env.js and add the API Key to the env.js file: export const keys = {
+So Create an API Key from the google cloud console (https://console.cloud.google.com/apis/credentials).
+Create a file named env.js then add the API Key to the env.js file: export const keys = {
-   GOOGLE_MAP_APIKEY: 'GOOGLE_MAP_API_KEY',
+   GOOGLE_MAP_APIKEY: 'AIzaSyDNaKE-KYiemHsLIWpjRaZ8MpkZ7T3TkHE',
    };
    This file is added to the .gitignore file to prevent checking it into version control.